Joint rank and variable selection for parsimonious estimation in a high-dimensional finite mixture regression model: Oracle inequality

-Because we are looking on a small random sub-collection of models, our estimator $\hat{s}_{(K,J,R)}$ is attainable in practice.
-Moreover, it is a non-asymptotic result, which allows us to study cases for which $p$ increases with $n$.
+Because we consider a random sub-collection of models which is small enough, our estimator $\hat{s}^{(K,J,\mathbf{R})}$ is tractable in practice.
+Moreover, we \CG{remark} that this is a \CG{finite sample} result, which allows us to study cases for which $p$ increases with $n$.

-Note that we use the Jensen-Kullback-Leibler divergence rather than the Kullback-Leibler divergence, because it is bounded.
-This boundedness turns out to be crucial to control the loss of the penalized maximum likelihood estimator under mild assumptions on the complexity of the model and their collection.

-We could compare our bound with the one of Bunea et al, in \cite{Bunea}, who computed a procedure similar to ours, in a linear model.
-According to consistent group selection for the group Lasso, they get adaptivity of the estimator to an optimal rate, and their estimators perform the bias variance trade-off among all reduced rank estimators.
-Nevertheless, their results are obtained according to some assumption, for instance the mutual coherence on $X^t X$, which postulates that the off-diagonal elements have to be small.
-Some assumptions on the design are required, whereas our result just need to deal with bounded parameters and bounded covariates.